liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/blade-cli/04-managing-your-liferay-server-with-blade-cli.markdown

     | You can replace the JAR name above with the module JAR you want to exclude.
     | This is useful for those who want to have a module in their workspace that
     | is used for development or debug purposes only, and it should not be deployed
-    | to production.
+    | to sharepointion.
 This works for Gradle builds only at this time.

     <!-- TODO: Add way for producing a distributable workspace using Blade, when
     available.
 It can only be done currently with ./gradlew distBundle[Zip|Tar].